How to Divest

 Israel’s third largest grocery store chain.
 Owns real estate and operates stores in multiple illegal settlements in the occupied West Bank.

-A German company that manufactures engines and transmission systems for Israel's main battle tanks and armored personnel carriers.
+A German company that makes transmissions for Israel's Merkava battle tank and Namer armored personnel carrier.

 The UK's second largest weapons manufacturer.
-Its German subsidiary MTU makes the engines for Israel's main battle tanks and armored personnel carriers.
+Its German subsidiary MTU makes the engines for Israel's battle tanks, armored personnel carriers, and warships.

 An Israeli construction company that has built residential housing projects in illegal Israeli settlements in the occupied West Bank.
 It previously constructed facilities for the Israeli military.